edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 ## Step 2: Create a Security Application Configuration {/*step-2-create-a-security-application-configuration*/}

-Step-by-step instructions on how to create a Security Application configuration that identifies the security policy that will be applied to your application are provided below.
+A Security Application configuration defines the set of traffic that will be inspected and identifies the security policy that will be applied to it.
+Instructions on how to create a Security Application configuration for all of your site's traffic is provided below.

 1. Navigate to the **Security Applications** page.
     1. From the {{ PORTAL }}, click on the **Security** tab.